Skip to main content

 Rubbish and recycling

-You'll find hundreds of waterside waste disposal facilities for waterway users, some with recycling facilities, along our canals and rivers.
+You'll find hundreds of waste disposal and recycling facilities for waterway users along our canals and rivers.

 Recycling bins for boaters use in Little Venice, London